 Barrett Strong delivered Motown’s first hit!

-There are two sides to Barrett Strong’s career.
-The first as an artist that recorded Motown’s first hit Money (That’s What I Want) in 1959.
+There are two sides to Barrett Strong’s career, as an artist that recorded Motown’s first hit Money (That’s What I Want) in 1959.
 A song that was actually written by the president of Motown, Berry Gordy.

 As important as this was to kick start the label, Barrett’s strongest part of his career came in terms of the lyrics he wrote for other artists.